twinkIe-toes/twinkIe-toes/README.md

 please do not come up to me randomly and kiss me! unless it's a way of complimenting my pony, say it first!!

-and i accept friend requests, but please be atleast 13-16
+and i accept friend requests, but please be 13+ and lower than 18!

 i kinda fictionkin Megatron... uhuhhuhhhhh.. but i don't rp? does that work? idk